-7.1 Will the research use genetically modified microorganisms, organisms, tissues or cells (GMO, GMM)?
+7.1 Does the research involve the use of genetically modified microorganisms, organisms, tissues or cells (GMO, GMM)?

-- a) consider the following issues: - does the research project use genetically modified microorganisms (GMMs) or organisms (GMOs)? - does the research use any cells, cell lines or tissues that have been genetically modified? - does the research project include introducing its own genetic modifications in the biological material? - into which category of the contained use of GMMs and GMOs do the microorganisms and organisms used in the research fall? - does the research project plan for the intentional release of GMOs into the environment? - what harmful consequences for humans, animals and plants can the GMOs and GMMs used in the research have? - b) provide information concerning: - the characteristics of the type of GMMs or GMOs used in the project; - the assessment of environmental and human health risk in the case of research involving contained use of category III and IV GMMs; - the methods for preventing hazards and their potential effects; - the approval, obtained or pending, of the Ministry of Environment for the operation of a genetic engineering lab by the research entity;
+a) consider the following issues:

+- does the research project use genetically modified microorganisms (GMMs) or organisms (GMOs)? - does the research use any cells, cell lines or tissues that have been genetically modified? - does the research project include introducing its own genetic modifications in the biological material? - into which category of the contained use of GMMs and GMOs do the microorganisms and organisms used in the research fall? - does the research project plan for the intentional release of GMOs into the environment? - what harmful consequences for humans, animals and plants can the GMOs and GMMs used in the research have?

-the approval, obtained or pending, of the Minister of Environment for the contained use of GMOs or GMMs, or intentional release of GMOs into the environment under the research project.
+- the characteristics of the type of GMMs or GMOs used in the project; - the assessment of environmental and human health risk in the case of research involving contained use of category III and IV GMMs; - the methods for preventing hazards and their potential effects; - the approval, obtained or pending, of the Ministry of Environment for the operation of a genetic engineering lab by the research entity; - the approval, obtained or pending, of the Minister of Environment for the contained use of GMOs or GMMs, or intentional release of GMOs into the environment under the research project.

-7.2 Will the research involve protected animal or plant species or protected areas?
+7.2 Does your research deal with endangered fauna and/or flora and/or protected areas?

-- a) consider the following issues: - what category of protected areas is involved in the research project? - will the research project require the collection of material such as plants, fungi or animals in protected areas? - will the research project involve the collection of protected wild plants or fungi? - will the research project require the collection of fossils? - will the research project require the destruction of soils? - will the research project involve capturing or killing wild animals? - b) provide information concerning: - the exemption, obtained or pending, from the bans referred to in art.
-15 paragraph 1 of the Act on environmental protection of 16 April 2004 (if applicable); - the consent, obtained or pending, of the director of the national park or protected area to research activity (if applicable); - any possible risk run by research which affects the natural environment, animals or plants; - the lack of alternative solutions to the research project.
+- a) consider the following issues: - what category of protected areas is involved in the research project? - will the research project require the collection of material such as plants, fungi or animals in protected areas? - will the research project involve the collection of protected wild plants or fungi? - will the research project require the collection of fossils? - will the research project require the destruction of soils? - will the research project involve capturing or killing wild animals?

+- the exemption, obtained or pending, from the bans referred to in Article 15 (1) of the Act on Environmental Protection of 16 April 2004 (if applicable); - the consent, obtained or pending, of the director of the national park or protected area to research activity (type of protected area, type of research material); - any possible risk run by research which affects the natural environment, animals or plants; - the lack of alternative solutions to the research project.

-7.3 Will the research project require the use of factors or conditions that may be hazardous to humans, including the research staff?
+7.3 Does your research involve the use of elements that may cause harm to humans, including research staff?

-- a) consider the following issues: - will the research project use hazardous chemicals? - will the research project use hazardous physical factors? - will the research project involve biological material that may be hazardous for the research team, e.g. pathogens? - do the researchers hold certificates from the providers of animals, biological samples or cell lines to confirm that they are pathogen-free? - will the biological samples or cell lines be tested for pathogens (if applicable)?
+- a) consider the following issues: - will the research project use hazardous chemicals? - will the research project use hazardous physical factors?

-- will the research project involve animals that pose a threat to human life and health? - will the research project be conducted in countries with a high risk of tropical diseases? - will the research project be conducted under difficult climatic or geographical conditions? - will the research project be conducted in countries that are politically unstable? - b) provide information concerning: - the categories of hazardous factors or conditions to which the research staff or study participants will be exposed; - the measures or steps taken to minimise the risk to research staff.
+- will the research project involve biological material that may be hazardous for the research team, e.g. pathogens? - do the researchers hold certificates from the providers of animals, biological samples or cell lines to confirm that they are pathogen-free? - will the biological samples or cell lines be tested for pathogens (if applicable)? - will the research project involve animals that pose a threat to human life and health? - will the research project be conducted in countries with a high risk of tropical diseases? - will the research project be conducted under difficult climatic or geographical conditions? - will the research project be conducted in countries that are politically unstable?